Meguumin/Gambling/README.md

 # Gambling
-A mock gambling website im using to learn webdev Website works on Chrome and Edge.
+A mock gambling website im using to learn webdev.

+Website works on Chrome and Edge.
 No mobile compatability